 Lars Mensel visits a surreal museum for industrial objects…

-Vlad Koornev also grins when he introduces himself as the Museum Director.
-In fact this man, with his piercing blue eyes and thick Russian accent, is the founder of this wonderfully obscure venue, and well aware that neither the museum nor its director are what you might expect.
+Vlad Korneev grins when he introduces himself as the Museum Director for the Design Panoptikum.
+With his piercing blue eyes and thick Russian accent, he is also the founder of this wonderfully obscure venue, and well aware that neither the museum nor its director are what you might expect.
 “A regular museum is 100% about the museum,” he says.
 “This one is 50% about the museum and 50% about the visitor.”

-The objects in the museum, all collected by Koornev, include an array of medical instruments, machine parts, and antique metal contraptions.
-Koornev hasn’t just propped them up or mounted them on the walls, he has combined and reassembled many of them in strange, new ways.
+The objects in the museum, all collected by Korneev, include an array of medical instruments, machine parts, and antique metal contraptions.
+Korneev hasn’t just propped them up or mounted them on the walls, he has combined and reassembled many of them in strange, new ways.
 Just like the torso in the window, his installations often incorporate lights, mannequins and prosthetics.

 The more than 3,000 industrial items in the museum therefore beg for closer inspection – but they deliberately lack plaques or explanations.
 And try as you like, you probably won’t be able to figure out what most of these things are, which is exactly what Korneev intended when he first set up the museum in 2010.